7 NOV 2016

 28 MARCH: The “You Bring Charm to the World Award Ceremony”, which was held in Peking University on 28 March, highlighted the achievements of a range of internationally famous Chinese, including winner of the 2008 Nobel Prize for Chemistry Roger Yongchien Tsien, Professor Zhongli Pan of the University of California Davis, the international film star and founder of the Yi Foundation Jet Li, Malaysian actress Dato Michelle Yeoh, film directors Feng Xiaogang and Zhang Yimou, fashion designer Vivienne Tam, journalist and author Louis Cha, and veteran scientist Qian Xuesen.

-30 MARCH: Phoenix Satellite Television’s new headquarters in Taipo in Hong Kong’s New Territories were officially opened on 30 March.
-The event was marked by a ceremony attended by the Chief Executive of the HKSAR, Donald Tsang, the head of the Central Liaison Office, Gao Siren, the deputy head of the Ministry of Foreign Affairs representative office, Yang Zigang, and the Chairman and Chief Executive of Phoenix Satellite Television, Liu Changle.
+30 MARCH Phoenix Satellite Television’s new headquarters in Taipo in Hong Kong’s New Territories were officially opened on 30 March.
+The event was marked by a ceremony attended by the Chief Executive of the HKSAR, Donald Tsang, the Director of the Liaison Office of the Central People’s Government in the HKSAR, Gao Siren, the Deputy Commissioner of the Commissioner's Office in HKSAR, Yang Zigang, and the Chairman and CEO of Phoenix Satellite Television, Liu Changle.

 5 MAY : Secret Documentary, hosted by Chen Xiaonan, won the 45th Chicago International Film Festival Silver Plaque for Documentaries: Arts and Humanities for the special feature “The Sichuan Earthquake — Last 79 Hours of Chen Jian”.
 This was the second time Chen Xiaonan’s program has received an award at the Chicago Film Festival.